synopkg/git-commit/README.md

 ### Output WHY the changes were done (WIP)

-You can set the `OCO_WHY` config to `true` to have OpenCommit output a short description of WHY the changes were done after the commit message.
+You can set the `OCO_WHY` config to `true` to have Git-Commit output a short description of WHY the changes were done after the commit message.
 Default is `false`.

 To make this perform accurate we must store 'what files do' in some kind of an index or embedding and perform a lookup (kinda RAG) for the accurate git commit message.
-If you feel like building this comment on this ticket https://github.com/di-sukharev/opencommit/issues/398 and let's go from there together.
+If you feel like building this comment on this ticket https://github.com/synopkg/git-commit/issues/398 and let's go from there together.

 ```sh
 oco config set OCO_WHY=true